 A Panel may terminate participation in the Program with ninety (90) calendar days' prior written notice to CareFirst for any reason.
 This will terminate all participants within such Panel from the Program unless they join another Panel.
-If a Pediatrician in a practice terminates participation in the Program, but does not terminate from the practice, the practice will be terminated from the Program.
-Notwithstanding this requirement, in the case of a Pediatrician who is recalcitrant with Program engagement, an individual Pediatrician may be terminated from the PCMH Program.
+If a pediatrician in a practice terminates participation in the Program, but does not terminate from the practice, the practice will be terminated from the Program.
+Notwithstanding this requirement, in the case of a pediatrician who is recalcitrant with Program engagement, an individual Pediatrician may be terminated from the PCMH Program.
 Once the Pediatrician is terminated, they will no longer receive the participation fee or OIA.

-A Virtual Panel may change its self-selected team of Pediatricians at any time, if it continues to meet the minimum size requirements of the Program and notifies CareFirst.
-The consent of at least three-fifths (3/5) of the Pediatricians in the Virtual Panel is required to forcibly remove a practice from the Panel.
-A letter from the Panel's DPR is required to be sent to the practice that was voted to be removed informing them of the Panel's decision.
+A Virtual Panel may change its self-selected team of PCPs at any time if it continues to meet the minimum size requirements of the Program and notifies CareFirst.
+The consent of at least three-fifths (3/5) of the PCPs in the Virtual Panel is required to forcibly remove a practice from the Panel.
+A letter from the Panel's Designated Provider Representative (DPR) is required to be sent to the practice that was voted to be removed informing them of the Panel's decision.
+A Collaborative Panel may not choose to remove any PCP from the Panel, however CareFirst can remove PCPs whose lack of participation and cooperation with Panel goals is harming Panel performance.